Chapter 10.60

 (b) There is adequate street and parking lot lighting to provide safe walking to the off-site facility.

-The transportation demand management provisions as detailed in this section are applicable to development located within the central business district, North Wenatchee business district, and South Wenatchee business district.
+The alternative parking analysis/transportation demand management provisions as detailed in this section are applicable to all zoning districts within the city of Wenatchee.

 (1) Purpose.